If you're a B2B content marketer working in an industry experiencing an economic

 recession, you shouldn't neglect your lead-gen content efforts for them, because you'll

 still need them (even if the full benefits will have to wait for a recovery).
-However, if

-Create Some Consideration Content
+Create Consideration Content

 Pure

-consideration content (which talks about what you sell but doesn't ask for contact
+what you sell but doesn't ask for contact

 details) tends to be neglected, even during the good times (because you're so busy trying to

 get leads instead).
-So, it's not a bad idea to redirect some of that former lead-gen budget
+So, as already suggested, it's probably a smart move to redirect some of

-a stage higher in the funnel.
+that former lead-gen budget a stage higher in the funnel.

 Alter Your Awareness Profile

-If your brand serves multiple industries, consider going broader and more high-level with
+And if your brand serves multiple industries, consider going broader and more high-level with

-industries you serve, as this'll be a more efficient use of your resources.
+all the industries you serve, as this'll be a more efficient use of your resources.

 For any industry-specific awareness content you're still creating, remember two of the